Speech and Debate Team FAQ

 See Mr. Hiland in room 301 any day after if you're thinking about joining!

 What?
 Team Practice

 When and Where?
-Tuesdays and Thursday in room 301.
+Tuesdays and Thursdays in room 301.

 Compete in one tournament, two or all!

 Mr. Sean Hiland, Head Coach, Public Forum Debate Coach

 Mr. Herb Hammond, Lincoln-Douglas Debate Coach, Speech Coach